pytorch/serve/docs/custom_service.md

         return pred_out
 ```

-### Advance custom handlers
+### Advanced custom handlers

-#### Writing intuitive and maintainable custom handler
+#### Writing a custom handler from scratch

-Following is an example of well written custom handler.
+*You should generally derive from BaseHandler and ONLY override methods whose behavior needs to change!* As you can see in the examples, most of the time you only need to override `preprocess` or `postprocess`

+Nonetheless, you are able to write a class from scratch.
+Below is an example.
 Basically, it follows a typical Init-Pre-Infer-Post pattern to create maintainable custom handler.

 ```python
 # custom handler file